MayankMaheshwar/Virtual-AI-Store/README.md

 # Virtual-AI-Store

-It has 3 AI agents - Sales Bot named Kaa, a Manager, and a Product Manager.
+It has 3 AI agents - Sales Bot, a Manager, and a Product Manager.